TheUnseenBug/Travel-planner-group/README.md

 Map Integration: A map displays the location of the destination using OpenStreetMap.

-Image API Integration: Based on the location of the trip an image is fetched with the correlated location.
+Image API Integration: Based on the location of the trip an image is fetched.

 ### 3. Add & Edit Trips
 Dynamic Form: A form to add or edit trip details, including: